 The access arrangement covers prices, services, policies and terms and conditions for access to the Western Power network for the next five years.
 Western Power’s proposal also details its five year investment plan for the period, which will ensure customers can continue to enjoy a good quality of service while network safety, security and capacity is improved.

-Prices and policies from the revised access arrangement came into effect on 1 February 2013.
+Prices and policies from the revised access arrangement came into effect on 1 July 2019.